 |14||Colgate Palmolive India Ltd||1,521||500830||COLPAL||5||Personal Products|

 Key factors an investor should look at while compiling the list of best MNC stocks

 It is important to know the parent company before investing in its subsidiary registered as an MNC in countries other than the home country.
 This will give one an idea as to how experienced the parent company is in managing its businesses.
 Usually MNCs have decades of experience across the world, and have already seen many business cycles across all continents.
 For example Siemens is the oldest MNC in India with 153 years of experience.

 One of the major advantages for investing in MNCs is its top notch management quality and high corporate governance standards.
 Generally MNC stocks are picked on the basis of safety they give to investors about their going concern status, as investors feel more confident about their management as compared to domestic companies.
 For example old companies like Nestle, Bata have rarely encountered corporate governance issues in their management over the past years.

 Top & Bottom Line Growth:

 While selecting MNCs you should look at companies which are performing consistently.
 Apart from the company’s history and corporate governance you should also take a look at the company’s last five years sales and profit growth which should be higher than its domestic peers.
-For example, Britannia’s sales during the last 5 years have grown at a CAGR of 8.8% and its profits have grown at a CAGR of 19% which is much higher than its peer Marico which has grown at a CAGR growth of 5% (Sales) and 13% (Profits) during the last 5 years.
+For example, Britannia’s sales during the last 5 years have grown at a CAGR of 9% and its profits have grown at a CAGR of 11% which is in line with its peer Marico that has grown at a CAGR growth of 10% (Sales) and 10% (Profits) during the last 5 years.